yuki-yoshida/JAIST/AWS/ReadMe.md

 ### Step 2-6: Split the general case into cases where the condition of the applicable rule does or does not hold.
  - Since the conditional clause of R01 requires that all properties of the initial resource are ready, the current case should be split into following two cases:
-  - Case 1-2-1: All properties of the initial resource are ready => the goal holds because R01 is applicable to the next state and so `cont(S')` reduces to true.
+  - Case 1-2-1: All properties of the initial resource are ready => the goal holds because R01 is applicable to the next state and so `cont(SS)` reduces to true.
-  - Case 1-2-2: At least one property of the initial resource is notready.
+  - Case 1-2-2: At least one property of the initial resource is not-ready.

 ### Because sPR is redefined, allPROfRSInStates(sPR,idRS,ready) should be claimed again using CITP Technique (2) as follows: